Max Balchowsky: Early life

-Max Balchowsky was born and raised in Fairmont, West Virginia.
+Balchowsky was born and raised in Fairmont, West Virginia.
 His early training in mechanical engineering came when he worked in watch repair and bicycle shops at a young age.
-He served in World War II as a B-24 belly turret gunner in the European campaign and following injuries incurred while bailing out, served in the Burma Campaign.
+He served in World War II as a B-24 belly turret gunner in the European campaign, and following injuries incurred while bailing out, served in the Burma Campaign.

-After the war he moved to Southern California where he worked in his brother Caspar's garage and became involved in street hot rod and drag racing.
+After the war, Balchowsky moved to Southern California where he worked in his brother Caspar's garage and became involved in street hot rod and drag racing.

-In 1949 he married Ina Wilson and they opened Hollywood Motors at 4905 Hollywood Blvd in Hollywood, California.
+In 1949, Balchowsky married Ina Wilson and they opened Hollywood Motors at 4905 Hollywood Blvd in Hollywood, California.
 The business catered to auto enthusiasts with Balchowsky specializing in replacing European engines with more powerful American V-8s, predominantly Buick and Cadillac engines.
 Several of his engine swaps were illustrated in Hot Rod magazine at the time.
 Ina was an active part of Hollywood Motors and in the racing they participated in.
 She not only took care of the business part of the business, but also welded, fabricated, tuned engines, and set up their race cars for the track.